 Easily Transferable Jobs

-We’ve talked a lot about taking your existing skills and adapting them for a new sector, but this isn’t always necessary.
-Some positions are not industry specific and can transfer from one role to the next with ease.
+We’ve talked a lot about taking your existing skills and adapting them to a new sector as you move away from a corporate career, but this isn’t always necessary.
+Some positions are not industry-specific and can transfer from one role to the next with ease.

 Curb Your Expectations